 \end{theorem} \begin{remark} When using random permutations we have an unbiased estimator of the force at each step and we can achieve similar bounds as \cite{gouraud2022hmc} and \cite{DalalyanSG} which allows us to improve upon our bounds in the large $N_{m}$, and large stepsize setting.
 This is the result of Theorem \ref{theorem:SMS-UBU-large-step}.
-We remark we prove a corresponding result in the simpler setting with vanilla stochastic gradients for UBU (see Theorem \ref{theorem:SG-UBU}). \end{remark}
+We can demonstrate a corresponding result in the simpler setting with vanilla stochastic gradients for UBU (see Theorem \ref{theorem:SG-UBU}). \end{remark}

 \begin{remark} These results can be extended to the non-convex setting using the results of \cite{schuh2022global} or \cite{schuh2024convergence} under appropriate assumptions (convexity outside a ball), using contraction results of the continuous or discrete dynamics.
 The dimension and stepsize dependence would be as in the convex case, with additional dependence on the radius of the ball of non-convexity. \end{remark}